Know the best hiring practices

-Technically this isn’t a hire.
+THE CEO Technically, this isn’t a hire.
 Though a very important role.
-As CEO you are the most important ingredient in hiring the right staff.
-You are required to be selling, 100% of the time.
+As CEO, you are the most important ingredient in hiring the right staff.
+You are required to be selling 100% of the time.
 Every meeting must become an opportunity to talk about your company and what you’re selling.
 Each meal becomes a chance to networking and creates meetings.

 While creating a team and raising the value of your business, your main responsibility becomes to talk to potential clients.
-This helps makes sure you’re on the right path to creating a product that the client needs.
-And one they’d pay money for.
+This helps make sure you’re on the right path to creating a product that the client needs.
+And once they’d pay money for.
 Once you’re aware of what clients will spend money on, your next step becomes to translate the knowledge into your next hires.

-This role is created for an individual who lives, eats and breathes messaging and content marketing.
+This role is created for an individual who lives, eats, and breathes messaging and content marketing.
 Their skills include website copywriting, email drafting, client interaction, social media profile management, tech reporter liaising and maintaining consistency across all company marketing collateral.
-They possess an eye for design and are capable of working with the outsourced designer in setting the tone, brand and feel for your startup.
-A capable marketing individual takes it in their stride when menial tasks are asked of them and are high impacting team players who can also be the office manager.
+They possess an eye for design and are capable of working with the outsourced designer in setting the tone, brand, and feel for your startup.
+A capable marketing individual takes it in their stride when menial tasks are ask of them and are high impacting team players who can also be the office manager.

 Keep these in mind when hiring:

 Once you’ve decided the right time to hire, commit to investing your time.
-Hiring can be time-consuming and the temptation to cut corners is there.
-Your time now gets filled up with interviews and screening candidates.
-Even with recruiters, you are still required to read resumes and make phone calls.
+Hiring can be time-consuming, and the temptation to cut corners is there.
+Your time now gets fill up with interviews and screening candidates.
+Even with recruiters, you are still require to read resumes and make phone calls.

-3. Pinpoint candidates that work like a startup
+- Pinpoint candidates that work as a startup

 In case your candidate has worked in a startup previously, it tends to be a non-issue.
 It is highly unlikely everyone you seek out will contain previous startup experience.
 Experts agree anyone choosing to work for a startup needs to work as a startup and ensure success determining steps are taken.